rust-lang/book/second-edition/nostarch/chapter12.md

 design of code.
 Writing the test before writing the code that makes the test pass helps to maintain high test coverage throughout the process.

-We're going to test drive the implementation of the part of our `greprs` program that will actually do the searching for the query string in the file contents and produce a list of lines that match the query.
+We're going to test drive the implementation of the part of our `minigrep` program that will actually do the searching for the query string in the file contents and produce a list of lines that match the query.
 We're going to add this functionality in a function called `search`.